gkudelis/dotfiles/README.md

 git clone <repo-url> ~/dotfiles cd ~/dotfiles

+# Activate mise for the current shell session
+eval "$(mise activate zsh)"    # or: eval "$(mise activate bash)"

+# Install python (from the repo-local mise.toml)
+mise install

 # Set the variant for this machine
 ./dotfiles.py variant oxygen

 # Assemble configs, install antidote, and symlink into $HOME
 ./dotfiles.py prepare

-# Install all tools declared in mise config
+# Install all tools declared in the global mise config
 mise install
 ```